metricationmatters/research/proposals/AreaAndVolume.md

 current definition seems more of a description (cubic meter) than a name.
 This forces unwidy usage such as "50 000 cubic meters" instead of "50 kilo cubic meters".
-Additionally, people commonly talk about and think of the sub-unit liter as if it were the base unit which is not correct.
+Additionally, people commonly talk about and think of the sub-unit liter as if it were the derive unit which is not correct.
 This is probably because it has a name that can be properly used with numbers and prefixes (50 kL).